smashdevcode/getting-started-with-aspnet-core/demos.md

 ## TODO

-* Setup snippets file in the presentation repo
+* Setup code snippets
-* Review demos for more ideas and/or detail to cover here

 * Practice with no internet connectivity
-* Practice using the Windows zoom tool
+ * Can I have completed, restored versions of the demos???

 ## Prep